FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Concluding Remarks

-First, a Fourier adaptive reconstruction embedding layer (FAREL) is introduced to fully explore global frequency features while filtering out irrelevant information.
-Next, a multiscale time-frequency fusion (MSTFF) module is employed to extract multiscale time-domain information and global frequency-domain features.
+First, a frequency adaptive learning layer (FALL) is introduced to fully explore global frequency features while filtering out irrelevant information.
+Next, a multiscale time–frequency fusion (MSTFF) module is employed to extract multiscale time-domain information and global frequency-domain features.
 Additionally, a distillation layer is incorporated to expand the receptive field.
-Considering these factors, an end-to-end deep learning model named FE-MCFormer is developed based on the proposed improvements.
+Based on these modules, two novel deep learning architectures named FE-MCFormer and FE-MCFormer-s are developed based on the proposed improvements.

-The efficacy and interpretability of FE-MCFormer are validated through case studies using three different datasets.
-Compared with seven other DL methods, FE-MCFormer achieves superior diagnostic results and demonstrates strong noise robustness.
-For example, on the bearing dataset and gearbox dataset, the FE-MCFormer achieves the highest accuracy of 94.74\% and 99.79\%, respectively.
-Meanwhile, on the compressor dataset with a limited number of samples, FE-MCFormer achieves 96.89\% mean accuracy, higher than other DL methods, illustrate its strong potential for deployment in real-world industrial condition monitoring.
-Furthermore, comparative experiments are conducted to demonstrate the necessity of each component in FE-MCFormer and the generalization ability of FAREL on other DL methods.
-Interpretability analysis in both the time and frequency domains further reveal the internal mechanisms of the proposed FE-MCFormer.
+The effectiveness and interpretability of FE-MCFormer are validated through case studies using two different datasets.
+Compared with seven DL methods, FE-MCFormer achieves improved diagnostic results and demonstrates strong noise robustness.
+For example, on the bearing dataset, FE-MCFormer achieves accuracies of 99.11\%, 98.01\%, 94.74\%, 86.31\% and 72.99\% at SNR levels of \(-2\), \(-4\), \(-6\), \(-8\) and \(-10\) dB, respectively.
+Meanwhile, on the compressor dataset, FE-MCFormer achieves accuracies of 99.98\%, 99.71\%, 98.46\%, 96.63\% and 93.48\% at SNR levels of \(-2\), \(-4\), \(-6\), \(-8\) and \(-10\) dB, respectively, higher than other DL methods, illustrating its strong potential for deployment in real-world industrial condition monitoring.
+Furthermore, comparative experiments are conducted to demonstrate the necessity of each component in FE-MCFormer.
+Interpretability analysis in both the time and frequency domains further reveals the internal mechanisms of the proposed FE-MCFormer.

-In future work, we will focus on expanding the application field and further enhancing the interpretability and noise robustness of both FAREL and FE-MCFormer.
+In future work, we will focus on expanding the application field and further enhancing the interpretability and noise robustness of both FALL and FE-MCFormer.